Wall of Fame

 Annual Induction Ceremony

-An induction ceremony will be held in conjunction with the University of Washington’s Annual Veterans Appreciation Week, generally associated with Veteran’s Day.
-The inductees will be honored with an introduction by the Master of Ceremony or Commanding Officer and given an opportunity to speak on their experiences.
+An induction ceremony will be held and the inductees will be honored and given an opportunity to speak on their experiences.
 Family members of an inductee are invited to speak on behalf of those deceased.
 A perpetual wall plaque will be placed in Clark Hall on UW Campus.
-Attendance is open to the public.

 Please review Eligibility Criteria and Selection Process prior to completing this form.
 All submissions will be sent to the UW NROTC staff for consideration.